rgitrepo/linux-foundation-certified-system-administrator/docs/01-Essential-Commands/09-Compare-and-manipulate-file-content.md

-# 09 Compare and Manipulate File Content
+# 09-Compare and Manipulate File Content

 Hello, Linux explorers!
 Today, we're embarking on an adventure through the world of file content manipulation.
 Whether you're a budding developer, a system administrator, or just a Linux enthusiast, knowing how to compare and manipulate file content is a cornerstone of Linux proficiency.
 So, let's dive into the commands and techniques that make Linux such a powerful operating system for handling text files.